Women make up 50% of the Canadian workforce but less than 25% of STEM jobs

 Our Clubs lead the way

-Girls Who Code Clubs are free after-school programs designed for girls with a wide range of computer science skills between the ages of 11 and 18 years old.
+Girls Who Code Clubs are free programs that get girls ages 11-18 excited about coding and computer science.
+Clubs can run before, during or after-school, on weekends or over the summer.
 In Clubs, girls engage in fun and simple online coding tutorials, build community through interactive activities, learn about inspiring role models in tech, and work together to design solutions to real-world problems facing their communities.

 Start a free Club today